What aircraft is operating on my British Airways flight to..?

 The Boeing 777 is the mainstay of BA’s long-haul operation and touches much of the network.

-BA has begun to refurbish its fleet of Boeing 777-200 aircraft at London Heathrow.
+BA has almost completed a refurbishment its fleet of Boeing 777-200 aircraft at London Heathrow.
 This encompasses a reduction in First Class seats to 8, the installation of BA’s new Club Suite and increasing seating in World Traveller from 9 to 10 abreast.

 Collage of British Airways Club Suite Cabin, Boeing 777 Aircraft, London Heathrow (Image Credit: British Airways)

-Boeing 777-200ER routes include Abuja, Barbados (selected flights), Bermuda, Delhi, Miami, Nairobi, Nassau, Newark, New York JFK (selected flights), Philadelphia, Phoenix and Riyadh.
+Boeing 777-200ER routes from Heathrow include Abuja, Barbados (selected flights), Bermuda, Delhi, Nairobi, Nassau, Newark, New York JFK (selected flights), Philadelphia, Phoenix and Riyadh.

 Boeing 787-8